Getting to grips with Pignoletto. Part 1.

 Famous mouthwatering staples include Prosciutto di Parma, Balsamic Vinegar from Modena, Parmesan cheese, Mortadella di Bologna and fresh pasta in almost infinite variety.

 The cities of Piacenza, Parma, Reggio, Bologna, Faenza, and Rimini follow the Roman road called the Via Aemilia.
-Like pearls on a string, the distance between them is how far a Roman Legion could march in a day.
-Rightly, its referred to these days as Il Viaggio Nel Buon Gusto.
+Like pearls on a string, the distance between each of them measures how far a Roman Legion could march in one day.
+Rightly, it’s also referred to these days as Il Viaggio Nel Buon Gusto.
 The trip of good taste.
-Those visiting this region can download an excellent wine and food App here.
+Indeed, the amazing FICO Eataly World in Bologna is a vast space full of food and wine and is an essential visit.

 As an aside, the Via Aemilia is also the road of speed and design.
 Ferrari, Maserati, De Tomaso, Pagani, Lamborghini and Ducati are all from here.